fsprojects/FSharp.TypeProviders.SDK/README.md

 1. Use .NET SDK 2.1.100-preview-007363 or above.
 Forget .NET SDK 2.1.4 and before.

+1. If using Visual Studio, then use Visual Studio 2017 15.6 and above.
+Your type provider will still be usable with previous versionss, we'll get to that, but for now assume 15.6

 2. First switch to use .NET SDK project files, compiling them with `msbuild`

 3. Update to the latest ProvidedTypes.fs/fsi from this project